Dracovenator: Description

 Dracovenator is estimated to have measured between 5.5 and 6.5 m in length and 250 kg in body mass.
+Isolated footprints might indicate a much larger size of up to 9 m.
 The holotype specimen, BP/1/5243, consists of both premaxillae, a fragment of the maxilla, two dentary fragments, a partial surangular bone, a partial angular bone, a partial prearticular bone, an articular bone, and several teeth.
 Dracovenator has a kink in its upper jaws, between the maxilla and the premaxilla.
 The back end of the lower jaw features an array of lumps and bumps, a condition seen in Dilophosaurus, but to a much smaller extent.
 Munyikwa and Raath (1999) reassigned paratype BP/1/5278, which was originally assigned to Syntarsus rhodesiensis, to Dracovenator, a juvenile specimen which consists of bones from the front of the skull, teeth, and jaw bones.

 A diagnosis is a statement of the anatomical features of an organism (or group) that collectively distinguish it from all other organisms.
 Some, but not all, of the features in a diagnosis are also autapomorphies.
 An autapomorphy is a distinctive anatomical feature that is unique to a given organism.
 According to Yates (2005) Dracovenator can be distinguished based on the following characteristics: the presence of a large bilobed fossa surrounding a large lateral premaxillary foramen that is connected to the alveolar margin by a deep narrow channel; a deep, oblique notch on the lateral surface of the articular bone, separating the retroarticular process from the posterior margin of the glenoid, a particularly well-developed dorsal, tab-like processes on the articular bone—the first on the medial side, just posterior to the opening of the chorda tympanic foramen and the second on the lateral side on the anterolateral margin of the fossa for the m. depressor mandibulae.